adlape95/Assembly-methods-nanopore/README.md

 | *Staphylococcus aureus*   | 7       | 2,783,558.0 | 1   | 12      | 2,785,527.0 | 1   |

 These two tables clearly show that the combination of Canu and Flye could help to recovery all the genomes with a higher degree of contiguity.
 As an example, *B. subtilis* genome is well recovered by Flye (3 and 6 Gbps datasets), but not by Canu.
 However, Canu clearly recovered  better *E. coli*'s genome than Flye.

+## Final notes

+This repository is inspired by @rrwick [Benchmarking of long-read assemblers for prokaryote whole genome sequencing](https://github.com/rrwick/Long-read-assembler-comparison), where you can find a high quality benchmark for assembly prokaryote isolates.